 Northampton Community College is focused on keeping our students, visitors and community members safe and healthy.
 Information here is provided to help educate everyone about actions we are taking to provide protection from potential exposure to and spread of COVID-19.
 It also offers steps you can take to minimize risk of contracting the virus.
 Our goal is to accomplish this through personal hygiene, physical distancing, use of personal protective equipment (PPE) and by frequently disinfecting common surfaces.

-Northampton Community College (NCC) has announced its plans to open for the fall semester on Aug.
-31, offering classes in a variety of flexible formats that include on-site, online and as hybrid courses (combination of onsite and online).
+Northampton Community College (NCC) has announced its plans to open for the spring semester on Tuesday Jan.
+19, offering classes in a variety of flexible formats that include on-site, online and as hybrid courses (combination of onsite and online).
 These formats are designed to give students more control of their learning, while placing an emphasis on health and safety practices to prevent spread of COVID-19.

 Some online courses will meet regularly at set scheduled times each week, while others are self-paced with weekly milestones, allowing students to access classes online whenever best suits their schedules.
-Important student services, such as tutoring, counseling, and other functions, will be offered both onsite and online this fall.
-Read full article
+Important student services, such as tutoring, counseling, and other functions, will be offered both onsite and online this spring

 COVID-19 Health Recommendations